 Aim of Village Plan

-The Village plan describes a vision for Teddington and identifies what the council will do and what local people can do to achieve the vision together.
-It sets out the key issues and priorities and provides background information on Teddington.
+The Village Plan describes a vision for the village area and identifies what the council will do and what local people can do to achieve the vision together.
+It sets out the key issues and priorities and provides background information on the village area.

 The Council has developed the vision by: